This knowledge hub is constantly being reviewed and updated. We welcome your comments or feedback about it.

 There is still emerging evidence to use probiotics in recovering from COVID-19.
 Dysbiosis is closely associated with changes in the dynamics of the immune system.
 Even immunomodulation by signalling pathways of intestinal and immune cells.
 This route involves intestinal purine metabolism, possibly one of the explanations for the benefits achieved with the use of probiotics.
 Thus, curiosity and interest in nutritional therapies to promote the reduction of purine intake have increased, whether using probiotics or by dietary restriction advice on source foods, and consequently control of serum uric acid concentrations.
 This behaviour can positively influence the health of individuals with viral infections.

 L. gasseri PA3 has demonstrated an ability to reduce purine in foods and beverages.
 Purines are essential to viral RNA synthesis.
-Reducing purine availability might slow down virus replication, holding down viral infections.
+Reducing purine availability might slow down virus replication, holding down viral infections (Morais et al., 2020).

 L. gasseri’s potential to modulate proinflammatory cytokines interferon and interferon-stimulated genes were upregulated.
 L. gasseri SBT2055 boosted the immune responses in healthy vaccinated subjects that received a trivalent influenza vaccine.
-This Lactobacillus strain stimulated humoral immunity and total immunity.
+This Lactobacillus strain stimulated humoral immunity and total immunity (Morais et al., 2020).

-IgG and IgA levels in plasma and IgA production in saliva were also higher in the probiotic-treated group.
-L. gasseri in blocking proinflammatory cytokine production.
-Therefore, this information might suggest the actions of this lactobacillus strain in COVID-19, improving the innate and adaptive immune systems, and further studies should address this hypothesis.
+IgG and IgA levels in plasma and IgA production in saliva were also higher in the probiotic-treated group, as L. gasseri helped to block proinflammatory cytokine production.
+Therefore, this information might suggest the actions of this lactobacillus strain in COVID-19, improving the innate and adaptive immune systems, and further studies should address this hypothesis (Morais et al., 2020).